SumoLogic/sumologic-documentation/docs/manage/connections-integrations/webhook-connections/set-up-webhook-connections.md

 ---
 id: set-up-webhook-connections
 title: Set Up Webhook Connections
-sidebar_label: Setup
 description: Webhook connections allow you to send Sumo Logic alerts to third-party applications.
 ---

 A Webhook is an HTTP callback: an HTTP POST that occurs when something happens.
 Webhook connections allow you to send Sumo Logic alerts to third-party applications that accept incoming webhooks.

 For example, once you set up a webhook connection in Sumo Logic and create a scheduled search, you can send an alert from that scheduled search as a post to a Slack channel, or integrate with third-party systems.
 In addition to an alert, you can include a link directly to a search and even a few search results (depending on the third party tool you're connecting to).
 There is no limit to the number of webhooks you can send from Sumo Logic, but your third party might impose restrictions.
 In addition, the payload of a webhook may be restricted by Sumo or the third party.

 Along with a fully customizable webhook connection, you can quickly create webhooks for: